sumnulu/fikrimuhal-staj/acikdemokrasi.api.user.changePassword.md

 ### Requirements
 - User should be logged in
 - User should be loggedin user or an administrator
-- Passwords should be the same
+- Password should be at least 6 characters

 ### Example usage